foundriesio/docs/source/tutorials/customizing-the-platform/commit-and-push-recipe.rst

 .. note::

-   The Yocto Project builds could take some time.
-Click on the building target and follow the live console for me details.
+   Yocto Project builds could take some time.
+Click on the building target and follow the live console for details.

-Wait until it finishes and move to the next step.
+Wait until it finishes, then move on to the next step.